 Who’s Wu Jianxin?
 Well, he’s the one that mentioned Baiyun Guan.
 While he owns a private vine club in Beijing and grew up near Houhai, he often looks to get out of the buzzing neighborhood and just relax.
 What was once a peaceful lakeside village, you might find that now it is being overrun by ear-popping pubs and boat rentals for tourists.
 Wanting to escape from it all, Wu often goes to clear his mind at Baiyun Guan.

-Commonly known as White Cloud Temple, it is a place of relaxation, stillness and meditation.
-A place you can enjoy silence.
+White Cloud Temple – a place of relaxation, stillness and meditation

 Baiyun Guan is a Taoist temple that has a certain mystical charm to it.
 Well hidden from tourists and their clicking cameras, it is a wonderful place to just appreciate a leisurely paced sightseeing.
 If you’re already thinking of visiting, then be sure not to miss the traditional ceremonies and rites that are performed by Taoist monks.
 This 800 year old Baiyun Guan Temple will award you with a magnificent display of grace, color and stunning architecture!
 Oh yes, did I mention that it’s also the headquarters of the Chinese Taoist Association?